LleeMcD/Pewlett-Hackard-Analysis/README.md

 - Birth year 1965.
 The expectation is that the mentors are more knowledgeable and experienced, so they will be qualified to train new employees to fill the open positions as people retire.
 With over 90 thousand people retiring, this could pose a challenge.
 Recommendations based on the findings of the analysis are as follows:
 - Use Six Sigma Lean practices to streamline business processes and eliminate roles that do not support forward momentum.
-- Consider expanding the mentorship program to include younger, experienced employees who clearly demonstrate necessary skills and aptitude.
+- Consider expanding the mentorship program to include younger, more experienced employees who clearly demonstrate necessary skills and aptitude.
 - Use the mentorship program as a catalyst for creating a mentoring culture overall.
 - Provide incentive to delay retirement for productive baby-boomers.
 - Offer consultant positions to selected retirees to help mitigate the knowledge drain as employees retire.